kennywall/import-test/_posts/2010-12-03-my-ideation-and-project-evolution.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>During my 20 years in the technology industry and many failed entrepreneurial endeavors I have gained some wisdom around managing my ideas and evolving them into projects.
+{% include JB/setup %}During my 20 years in the technology industry and many failed entrepreneurial endeavors I have gained some wisdom around managing my ideas and evolving them into projects.
 Most of my startups and side-projects have gone nowhere.
 Have they failed?
 I think that is a matter of opinion.
 If you ask my ex-wife...she will say yes.
 I say no. They were all learning experiences and evolved myself and my knowledge forward.
 I have developed a method for recording my ideas using Evernote.
 I then high grade them based upon how much I think about them, evolve them and overall the potential of the idea.